 The pricing table below applies to applications on personal systems (for example, phones, tablets, laptops, desktops).
 Please contact us for approval and pricing to use the Speech-to-Text API on embedded devices (for example, cars, TVs, appliances, or speakers).

-You can view your current billing status, including usage and your current bill, in the Cloud Console.
+You can view your current billing status, including usage and your current bill, in the Google Cloud console.
 For more details about managing your account, see the Cloud billing documentation or billing and payments support.

 The prices in the table below apply to minutes of audio processed per month.